 From Ancient Civilisation to Modern Times

-At the heart of ancient Attica stood the Acropolis of Athens, a symbol of political, cultural, and religious life.
+At the heart of ancient Athens stood the Acropolis, a symbol of the city’s political, cultural, and religious life.
 By the 5th century BCE, the number of municipalities had expanded significantly, marking the peak of early cultural and political development.
 During this period, Athens emerged as a dominant city-state, strengthened by alliances such as the First Athenian League.

 Even after the Peloponnesian War, it maintained its influence through the Macedonian and Roman eras.
 In the 2nd century BCE, it became part of the Roman Empire as a province, followed by centuries under Byzantine rule.
 From the 3rd century CE onward, the region experienced repeated barbarian invasions, and during the Byzantine period, its political importance declined.